skillrepos/copilot-dd/codespace-labs.md

 ![Interactively telling Copilot to explain code](./images/cdd40b.png?raw=true "Interactively telling Copilot to explain code")

 2. Tell Copilot to explain the code by typing the command below in the dialog.
 Hit Enter.
-Then, you should see the output in the chat window.
+Then, you should see the output in the dialog.
+Click on the *View in chat* button to see the output in the separate chat window.

 ```
 /explain